michaelfortunato/homomorphism-expressivity/main.typ

     complementary pathways toward building expressive Graph
     Neural Networks (GNNs) @thiedeAutobahnAutomorphismbasedGraph2021
-    Recent work on higher-order message passing has shown that subgraphs communicating with subgraphs can capture complex local structures (e.g., cycles) by leveraging equivariance to the automorphism group of each local environment @thiedeAutobahnAutomorphismbasedGraph2021 However, explicitly enumerating these automorphism groups is often infeasible.
+    Recent work on higher-order message passing has shown that sub-graphs communicating with sub-graphs can capture complex local structures (e.g., cycles) by leveraging equivariance to the automorphism group of each local environment @thiedeAutobahnAutomorphismbasedGraph2021 However, explicitly enumerating these automorphism groups is often infeasible.
     In response to these challenges, Schur Net provides a spectral